opentripplanner/OpenTripPlanner/doc/templates/sandbox/siri/SiriUpdater.md

 ### SIRI-SX Light

-This updater follows the same definition of SIRI light
+This updater follows the same definition of SIRI Light as the SIRI-ET one: it downloads the entire feed in a single HTTP GET request.

 <!-- INSERT: siri-sx-light -->